-CO Expected Course Outcomes CL No. At the end of the course the steeless of 11 he old to At the end of the course, the students will be able to: 1 Understand the complexities involved in ensuring access to sufficient, nutritious food for diverse populations and the crucial concept of food security.
+CO Expected Course Outcomes CL No. At the end of the course, the students will be able to: 1 Understand the complexities involved in ensuring access to sufficient, nutritious food for diverse populations and the crucial concept of food security.
 An 2 Explore the dietary changes, hunting and gathering practices, the advent of tools and fire, and the development of food production systems and their crucial role in human evolution and the rise of ancient civilizations.
 An 3 Examine and analyse the relationship between food, culture, hierarchy, religion, nutrition, and medicine.
 An 4 Analyse and evaluate the social and cultural dimensions of food, highlighting its significance in shaping individual and collective identities and behaviors. Е